OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

             - OPENVIDU_SECRET=${OPENVIDU_SECRET}
 ```

-You can disable it deleting the file `docker-compose.override.yml` (or renaming it in case you want to enable again in the future).
+You can disable OpenVidu Call application deleting the file `docker-compose.override.yml` (or renaming it in case you want to enable again in the future).

 You can configure other dockerized application if you want updating the content of `docker-compose.override.yml` with the following requirements:
 * You have to bind your application port to 5442 in the host, as this port is used by NGINX to publish your app in port 443.